 Bordered to the west by the Pacific Ocean and Alaska, to the east by the Atlantic Ocean, and to the south by the lower 48 states of the U.S., Canada is the world’s second-largest country - it racks up an astonishing diversity of landscapes; vast prairies rise abruptly to glacier-topped mountains; rugged, unspoiled coastlines give way to immense forests and emerald lakes; and Arctic waters lap upon frozen tundra.
 So, whether you’re a hardcore adrenaline junkie, a wildlife enthusiast, or a city slicker looking for cutting-edge culture, Canada ticks all the boxes.
 Finally exploring this beautiful country or going back to see more of it?
-Owner Direct Vacation Rentals have accommodations ranging from chalets or log cabins, beachfront homes and condos, ski lodges or cozy cottages, townhomes or mountain retreats, apartments, and more!
+Owner Direct Vacation Rentals has accommodations ranging from chalets to log cabins, beachfront homes and condo rentals to ski lodges and cozy cottages, townhomes and mountain retreats, to downtown apartments, and more!

-Outside, you can enjoy a cup of coffee or tea, or a glass of wine while also enjoying the view from the deck, patio, or balcony.
+Outside, you can enjoy a cup of coffee, tea, or a glass of wine while also enjoying the view from the deck, patio, or balcony.
 You can take a dip from the pool, hot tub, or the lake.
 Want more?
-Some of the rentals have a recreational room that can entertain the kids!
-Some of the owners even provide bikes or gears during your stay, beach stuff and toys, board games, movies, and kitchen staples.
+Some of the accommodations have a recreational room that can entertain the kids!
+Some of the owners even provide bikes during your stay, beach stuff and toys, board games, movies, and kitchen staples.
 There’s also the parking lot(s), free WiFi, and other amenities.

 Have an adventure in Banff National Park where you’ll see the stunning cerulean Lake Louise, and the striking peaks and shimmering glaciers of the Icefields Parkway.
 Get soaked under Niagara Falls or gaze down on Toronto from the CN Tower’s glass floors which are 1,122 ft.
 Say ‘bonjour!’ to Montreal for its romantic yet cutting-edge French flair.
 Visit Vancouver - explore the gorgeous west coast city; ski or hike Grouse Mountain; cross the Capilano Suspension Bridge; bike or blade around the Stanley Park or hit Chinatown.